jagho-jcs/aws-devops-project/README.md

 # AWS DevOps Project Terraform

-This has been tested using Terraform v0.12.x we advise you use this version as we will test your code with the same.
+This has been tested using Terraform v0.12.x.

 To run terraform use the following command: